VG-Fish/College-Board/README.md

 }
 valid_math_skills: Dict[str, Set[str]] = {
     "Algebra": {
         "Linear equations in one variable", "Linear functions", "Linear equations in two variables", "Systems of two linear equations in two variables", "Linear inequalities in one or two variables" },
+    "Advanced Math": {
-    "Advanced Math": {"Nonlinear functions", "Nonlinear equations in one variable and systems of equations in two variables", "Equivalent expressions"}, "Problem-Solving and Data Analysis": {
+        "Nonlinear functions", "Nonlinear equations in one variable and systems of equations in two variables", "Equivalent expressions"
+    },
+    "Problem-Solving and Data Analysis": {
         "Ratios, rates, proportional relationships, and units", "Percentages", "One-variable data: Distributions and measures of center and spread", "Two-variable data: Models and scatterplots", "Probability and conditional probability", "Inference from sample statistics and margin of error", "Evaluating statistical claims: Observational studies and experiments" },
     "Geometry and Trigonometry": {"Area and volume", "Lines, angles, and triangles", "Right triangles and trigonometry", "Circles"}